 FAQs: Stories in the media about Brockham

-1. What is the fuss about?
+1. What was the fuss about?

 An Environmental Correspondent for BBC 1 – London News claimed Angus Energy ‘breached’ planning permission granted by the Surrey County Council (SCC).